pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 For the bucket itself, you'll need two new resources: a `BucketOwnershipControls` resource, to define the bucket's file-ownership settings, and a `BucketPublicAccessBlock` resource to allow the bucket to be accessed publicly.

 For the `BucketObject`, you'll need an access-control (ACL) setting of `public-read` to allow the page to be accessed anonymously (e.g., in a browser) and a content type of `text/html` to tell AWS to serve the file as a web page.
-Add the following lines to your program, updating the `BucketObject` in place:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}